CSYE-6225-CloudComputing/tf-aws-infra/README.md

 ```

 Replace:
-- `certificate.pem` with the path to your certificate file
+- `certificate.pem` with the path to your certificate file.
-- `private_key.pem` with the path to your private key file
+- `private_key.pem` with the path to your private key file.
-- `certificate_chain.pem` with the path to your certificate chain file
+- `certificate_chain.pem` with the path to your certificate chain file.

 ## Requirements